JPow/SocialMedia/README.md

 # SocialMedia
-Some animated posts that should be easy to update for people without coding experience.
+The code supports animated gif slider social media posts that should be relatively easy to update for people without coding experience.

 You can take this python code to create a LinkedIn image that slides between two images and gives followers the chance to say which they prefer.